smallcluster/ccmaze/readme.md

 - As a **single lua file**: Auto generated from the lua module.
 Easier to get or share.
 It's the **recommended version for most user**.
 - As a **lua module**: This is the original source code.
 Recommended when learning ccmaze as its structuration also serves as documentation.
-- As a **single minified lua file**: Auto generated from the single file version.
+- As a **single minified lua file**: Auto generated from the single file version with [luamin](https://github.com/mathiasbynens/luamin).
 For when size matter, but debugging doesn't (cryptic obfuscation due to the aggressive minification process).

 Here is a quick comparison :